dulceVillabona/calendar-app/README.md

 # Calendar app

-This is a basic calendar app that allows you to create, edit and delete remainders for every month of the current year
+This is a basic calendar app that allows you to create, edit and delete reminders for every month of the current year

 ## Installation